-There are many causes for aggression.
-One of the most common is fear or anxiety.
 In my theory fear and anxiety are not the same thing.
 Fear seems to always accompany anxiety but, you can have fear w/o having the medical condition of anxiety which goes way beyond just fear.
 Anxiety can be caused by one specific thing or it can be a general state of being.
 In Psychology we call this Generalized anxiety disorder and specific anxiety disorder.
 In my opinion anxiety is always a physiological or biologically based event.
-There are several theories of anxiety but, the important parts are to determine if the anxiety is caused by an experience, genetics, an illness or a combination of the two.
+It is like having blue eyes you can not no matter how you try change the color of your eyes but, you can learn to manage you life with them.

 The fist step in determining if dog anxiety is the cause of aggressive behavior is to have your dog thoroughly checked out by a veterinarian.

 The second step… Keep the dog SAFE and PROTECTED and get good professional assistance.

 I can not emphasize how important it is to determine if a medical condition is responsible for your dogs behavior.
 Other medical conditions make anxiety worse and may even trigger anxiety.
 If there is a medical complication this has to be resolved in order to work on the anxiety is self.
 Medication maybe the best option.
 Think of a person needing immediate medical attention.
 Doctors often sedate us so that they can manage the situation w/o complication.